marklogic/node-client-api/README.md

 ### To do for early access

-* transforms on write requests (but not read)
+* QBE - working prior to native JSON cut-over except calculate() and orderBy()
 * optimistic locking / conditional content
 * fragmentScope() in where() or on range, value, or word including applying parsed query to property fragment
-* binary read, read range, query, write, and write stream
+* binary read, read range, query, and write
 * robust error handling, logging, and request tuning
 * jsdoc